ESIGNS.COM FILE PREPARATION GUIDELINES

 Preferred File Types for Printing

-TIFF (flattened to a single layer), PDF, or high-resolution (150 DPI or better) JPG.
+PDF, PSD, TIFF (flattened to a single layer), EPS, AI, or high-resolution (150 DPI or better) JPG.
+Other file types may not be accepted by the system.

 Notes for Specific File Types